decentralized-identity/faq/docs/spec.md

  &nbsp;&nbsp; ⭐ &nbsp;&nbsp; What’s so `decentralized` and `self-sovereign` about these abstract-sounding identity tools?
 </summary><br>
+In short, not your keys and data?, not your identity!
+The tools allow you to issue and control your identifiers (like a name you'd use on social media), build value (like followers, interactions, kudos) and act more trustworthy while preserving your privacy on the web.<br><br>

 Each "DID Method" represents the governance and groundrules of a variously-decentralized addressing system.
 In the most decentralized of these,